MorrisMA/M65C02A/README.md

 Use OSX and OAY to transfer SK or SU to/from Y.

-The M65C02A implements stacks using mod 256 behavior when they are located in page 0 or page 1, and mod 65536 behavior when not located in these two pages.
+The M65C02A implements stacks using mod 256 behavior when they are located in page 0 or page 1, and mod 65536 behavior when the stacks are not located in these two pages.
 Therefore, it is recommended that SIZ or ISZ is used when reading or writing the system stack pointers in order to transfer the upper byte from/to the stack pointers.
 This will preserve or set the behavior of the stacks.

 Without using IND or ISZ, these instruction sequences will access the system stack pointer, SK or SU, based on the state of the M bit in P. Applying only